I made $100M+ betting on NBA games, now I own a pro soccer team

 Sam Parr

-yeah it's it's messed up I think it's wrong and but does that make you richer then because you have more retail investors
+Yeah, it's *messed up*.
+I think it's wrong.
+But does that make you richer, then, because you have more retail investors?

 Haralabos Voulgaris

-yeah this the amount of I don't even look like last night like I probably lost more money on fartcoin yesterday my fartcoin holding on paper that I would break to make in an entire year betting nba so I don't care what we make in the nba I just do it because it's meaningful for the people who work for me and they have a massive profit share in it so that's why we do it
+Yeah.
+The amount of...
+I don't even look.
+Last night, I probably lost more money on **Fartcoin**.
+My Fartcoin holding, on paper, is more than what I would make in an entire year betting the **NBA**.
+I don't care what we make in the **NBA**.
+I just do it because it's meaningful for the people who work for me, and they have a massive profit share in it.
+So that's why we do it.

 Shaan Puri